stephamon/rackspace-how-to/CONTRIBUTING.md

 Use the following instructions to create a new article, make edits to an existing one, or suggest edits via an issue.

+#### Create a fork of the repository

+Before you create a new article or make edits to an existing one, create a fork of the How-to repo by clicking on the **Fork** button located to the far right of the repository name.
+You will have the option to fork the repository into any of the organizations in which you are currently a member, but be sure to select your personal GitHub account.

+This will create a personal copy of the How-To repository on your GitHub account that is not published to the live site.

+Because your forked copy of the repository is not live, you will need to periodically bring it back up to date.
+There is a status message above the latest commit activity that informs you whether your forked repo is current with the master How-To repository.
+If the status states that "This branch is 10 commits behind rackerlabs:master", you will need to update your repo by clicking on the **Pull request** button to the right of the message.

+To avoid any merge conflicts or difficulties when making a pull request, always check that your copy of the fork is up to date with the master repository.

 #### Create an article

 Follow these steps to create a new article within a product folder of the **rackerlabs/rackspace-how-to** repo.

-1. Go to the [Rackspace How-to content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to create an article.
+1. Go to your fork of the [Rackspace How-to content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to create an article.

+           **Note**: If you haven't already forked the How-to repository, do so by clicking the **Fork** button and selecting your personal GitHub account before proceeding.

 2. Click **New file**.